symbol/symbol-docs/source/getting-started/setup-workstation.rst

 This first guide will walk you through a step-by-step installation of the required tools to start developing on NEM.

-We'll be using the **test network**, which allows you to experiment with the offered Catapult's transaction set without having to worry about losing valuable assets by mistake, as the currency used in this network does not have a real value.
+We’ll be using the test network, which simulates the Catapult network.
+Using  the test network allows you to experiment with Catapult’s transaction set without the loss of valuable assets.

 .. note:: To run your own **private test network**, follow :doc:`this other guide <../guides/network/creating-a-private-test-net>`.